ColinPitrat/kalenji-gps-watch-reader/trunk/README.txt

  * Install and use *
  *******************

-From the directory when you retrieved the source, which should be the directory containing this README.txt:
+From the directory containing this README.txt:

 make